One of my favourite stories that makes me look super normal *cough* is about Twilight memorabilia.

 It was hilarious.

-You would not BELIEVE some of the things that you could buy.
+You would not BELIEVE some of the Twilight HISTORY that you could buy at this auction.
 Sure there were costumes from key characters, and major props like engagement rings, wall art and the like.
 But some of the stuff?
 Was completely random.

-Bella’s bedding (sale price: $1600).
-The blood-stained shirt Edward wore when he used his vampire fangs to deliver his own baby ($700).
-Or how about Bella’s bedroom curtains? (just $400).
-Mike Newton’s high school diploma? ($250).
+I’m still concerned about the person who paid $1600 for Bella’s bedding.
+And I’m frankly scared at the idea that someone paid $700 for Edwards’s shirt that he wore while delivering his own baby (complete with blood stains).
+Other highlights included Mike Newton’s high school diploma? ($250).
 How about three movie tickets for Face Punch, the fake movie that Bella saw on her date with Mike ($1000.
 EACH).

 “Let’s find the cheapest thing there is, and buy it,” said Flea.